 Fact: As a Tufts student, you do have connections.
 You have Tufts alumni, professors, and fellow students; all of whom have their own personal networks to share.

 - No one will want to meet with me.

 - You should only talk to people at senior levels.

 Fact: Recent graduates are very familiar with entry-level positions and the interview process.
-Fellow students also volunteer to share information about internships through our Tufts Internship Profiles (TIP) database.
+Similarly, fellow students can often speak to the internship hiring process for organizations that interest you.

 Benefits of Networking